binkley/homebrewery-files/witch.md

   Briefly charm a creature to gain advantage on social checks.
 The charm is short&mdash;they remember.

 - **[Gust of Wind](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#GustofWind)** <br>
-  Shape a puff of air&mdash;slam a door, push a foe, ruffle robes, or carry a whispered word.
   A Witch&rsquo;s breath made manifest.
-  _(Xanathar’s Guide to Everything, WotC)_

 - **[Message](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Message)** <br>
   Whisper across distance.
 Ideal for conspiracies and quiet warnings.